 - Glaze scones and eat them while they are fresh.

 I’m so pleased that the freshly grated orange zest is present in every bite.
-I’m delighted how the citrus flavor dominants, but if you aren’t too fond of it, you can alter the recipe.
-Also, if you plan to warm these up later in your oven or toaster you may not want to put the glaze on the top.
-The glaze doesn’t warm up too well, so instead top it with raw sugar before baking.
-I have another scone recipe that has raw sugar on the top, it is inspired by an Epicurious recipe.
+I’m delighted with how the citrus flavor dominates, but you can alter the recipe if you aren’t too fond of it.
+Also, if you plan to warm these up later in your oven or toaster, you may not want to put the glaze on the top.
+The glaze doesn’t warm up too well, so instead, top it with raw sugar before baking.
+I have another scone recipe with raw sugar on the top, inspiring an Epicurious recipe.

 Cheers,